rradams/MUSA-650_Spring2023/MUSA650_Syllabus.md

 ## Grading:

-The grading breakdown is as follows: 50% for homework, 40% for project and 10% for participation.
-Homework and project grade is not directly linked to accuracy of the final applications.
+The grading breakdown is as follows: 40% for homework (4HW), 30% for project (1 PRJ), 20% for participation and %10 for final quiz.
+Homework and projects grade are not directly linked to accuracy of the final applications.
 Multiple factors, including data organization, model selection and presentation of the results will be evaluated.

 Homework assignments will involve implementation of machine learning applications using toy datasets provided by the instructor.
-Homework is assigned before the close of each class and is due at the end of the following week's class.
+Homework is assigned before the end of a class and is due at the end of the following week's class (unless indicated otherwise).
 Late homework will be accepted but penalized.
 Students are encouraged to work in groups, but they must submit a homework assignment that is uniquely theirs.

 For the term project, students are expected to make their own research to select a machine learning problem in remote sensing, collect and organize their datasets, and implement their solution, working in groups or individually.

-Students are encouraged to ask and answer questions on Piazza.
-Participation grade is a function of both in-class and Piazza participation.
+Students are encouraged to ask and answer questions.
+Participation grade is a function of both in-class and out-of-class participation.

 ## Software